src-bin/substrate-docs/www/src-bin.com/substrate/manual/aws-support.md

 If you've decided one (or more) of your accounts need an AWS Support plan, here's how you purchase it (buckle up).

 1. Visit [https://console.aws.amazon.com](https://console.aws.amazon.com) in an incognito window
-2. Leave "Root user" selected
+2. Leave &ldquo;Root user&rdquo; selected
 3. Enter the email address of the account
     - If you're purchasing for the management account, the email address is the one you used when you first signed up for AWS
-    - If you're purchasing for an account that `substrate-create-account` created, the email address is the same as you used for your management account with "+_domain_-_environment_-_quality_" appended to the local part
+    - If you're purchasing for an account that `substrate-create-account` created, the email address is the same as you used for your management account with &ldquo;+_domain_-_environment_-_quality_&rdquo; appended to the local part
-    - If you're purchasing for an account that `substrate-create-admin-account` created, the email address is the same as you used for your management account with "+admin-_quality_" appended to the local part
+    - If you're purchasing for an account that `substrate-create-admin-account` created, the email address is the same as you used for your management account with &ldquo;+admin-_quality_&rdquo; appended to the local part
     - If you're purchasing for an account you invited into your organization, the email address is unchanged from what it was before it joined the organization
 4. Click **Next**
 5. Click **Forgot password?**